This post may contain affiliate links. Read my disclosure policy here.

 The majority of the time that the crisp is in the Instant Pot will be while the pressure is building in the pot.
-The actual cooking time is as short as 5-7 minutes, depending on how soft you want your apples and what kind of apples you are using.
+It can take between 7-10 minutes for it to come to pressure.
+Then the actual cooking time is can be as short as 1 minute.
+When I made this recipe, I cooked it for 7 minutes, but it depends on how soft you want your apples and what kind of apples you are using.

 Serve warm, as is, or serve with vanilla ice cream or whipped cream.
 We eat ours with vanilla frozen Greek yogurt.